Myszka/optimise-raspi/README.md

 # optimise-raspi
-Set of scripts of libraries for Raspberry Pi + Navio2+ to operate spectral payload.
+Set of scripts and libraries for Raspberry Pi + Navio2+ to operate spectral payload.

 ###Set of sensors: